H-M-H/Weylus/Readme.md

 except a modern browser are required on your tablet.

 ## Running
-Start Weylus, preferably set a password in the password box and press the Start button.
+Start Weylus, preferably set an access code in the access code box and press the Start button.
 This will start a webserver running on your computer.
-To control your computer with your tablet you need to open the url `http://<address of your computer>:<port set in the menu, default is 1701>`, if possible Weylus will display to you the url you need to open.
-Optionally Weylus can show a QR code with the encoded address.
+To control your computer with your tablet you need to open the url `http://<address of your computer>:<port set in the menu, default is 1701>`, if possible Weylus will display to you the url you need to open and show a QR code with the encoded address.

+### Fullscreen
 You may want to add a bookmark to your home screen on your tablet as this enables running Weylus in full screen mode (on iOS/iPadOS this needs to be done with Safari).

 ### Linux
 Weylus uses the `uinput` interface to simulate input events on Linux. **To enable stylus and